Facts in Brief

 - Family violence isolates children, damages their self-esteem, and can spawn psychological problems such as depression, anxiety, feelings of guilt and suicidal tendencies.

-- In 50-70% of cases where one parent is abusing the other, the children are being abused as well.
+- In Canada in 2019, of the 107,810 people aged 15 and over who experienced intimate partner violence (IPV) 79% were women.
+In 50-70% of cases where one parent is abusing the other, the children are being abused as well.

 - 50% of Canadian women who were physically assaulted also experienced sexual assault by the same partner.